 I’d seen Clean Break Theatre Company years ago and I’d heard through Clean Break about the Forum Theatre Week – that’s where I first heard about you.

-Why should someone join Cardboard Citizens?
+Why should someone join Citz?

 If you’ve ever experienced homelessness or in the middle of sofa surfing, if you’re feeling lost, vulnerable, if you just want to have a change, you want to be around supportive people that will understand who you are and what you are going through – I’d definitely recommend Cardboard Citizens.